islco/mo-static/{{ cookiecutter.repo_name }}/README.md

 npm install
 ```

-To start a Browser Sync server:
+To start a Browsersync server:

 ```
 npm run dev